Among Sound, Color and Form

 A 2010 Editorial Note:

 Alice L. Cleather was one of the direct disciples of H. P. Blavatsky in London.
 After H.P.B.’s death in 1891, Alice – unlike Annie Besant and others – chose to remain loyal to her teacher and to the ethical principles of Theosophy.
-In this Alice Cleather thought and acted the same as William Q. Judge.
-Her books are valuable testimonies on the history and the essence of the theosophical effort.
+The books by Alice Cleather are valuable testimonies on the history and the essence of the theosophical effort.

 The following article examines a central topic in esoteric philosophy.
 Studying the correlations and the inner unity among different human “senses” and “sensations” is part and parcel of the awakening of a “higher and universal consciousness”.
 The present humanity is still undergoing this slow “buddhi-manasic birth”, and if it can get the right speed in time, unnecessary suffering will be avoided.